|Nutrition Facts (per serving)|

-Position a rack in the upper and lower third of the oven and heat to 350 F. Line 2 cookie sheets with parchment paper or nonstick baking mats.
+Position a rack in the upper and lower third of the oven and heat to 350 F. Line two cookie sheets with parchment or silicone baking mats.

 In a medium bowl, whisk the flour, baking powder, and salt together.
 Set aside.

-In a large bowl, beat the softened butter with an electric mixer until fluffy.
-Add the powdered sugar and beat well.
+In a large bowl, beat the softened butter with an electric mixer until pale and fluffy.
+Add the confectioners' sugar and beat until well combined.

-Gradually add the flour mixture to the butter mixture, beating until incorporated but make sure not to overmix.
-Stir in the chocolate chips.
+Gradually add the reserved flour mixture to the butter mixture, beating until just incorporated.
+Do not overmix.
+Fold in the chocolate chips.

 Drop the chocolate chip cookie dough by rounded tablespoonfuls onto the prepared cookie sheets, leaving an inch between each cookie.